 Buy Property in Greece and Obtain Residency

-Foreigners who buy a house in Greece worth at least €250,000 can qualify for the Greece Golden Visa and a renewable permanent residence permit for themselves and immediate family members.
-Purchasing property in northern and central provinces, the South Athens Attica region, and the municipalities of Thessaloniki, Mykonos, and Santorini requires an investment of €500,000.
+Foreigners who buy a house in Greece worth at least €400,000 can qualify for the Greece Golden Visa and a renewable permanent residence permit for themselves and immediate family members.

 The Greek government requires applicants to have a clean criminal record and obtain private health insurance.
-Greek Golden Visa property owners can renew their residence permit indefinitely, provided they maintain their investment.
+Greek Golden Visa property owners can renew their residence permits indefinitely, provided they maintain their investment.
 After seven years of residency, residence permit holders can apply for Greek citizenship

 How Can Global Citizen Solutions Help You?